The Leadership Kerr County Program

 Leadership Kerr County classes are selected from nominees who submit applications to the program.
-Nominees can be by referral or self-nomination and must be residents of Kerr County or work in Kerr County.
+Nominees can be by referral or self-nomination and must work for a member business.

 If I receive a nomination letter, does that mean I have been selected to participate?

 Unfortunately no, your nominating letter is a great first step, and one that you should be proud to receive.
 The next step is filling out and sending in the application; only when this is accomplished will a candidate be considered for the next class.

 When is the Leadership Kerr County class selected?